lixy123456789/isteamwork/README.md

 - **Git**: Version control system to clone the repository.
 - **PHP**: Version 7.4 or higher.
 - **Python**: Version 3.8 or higher.
-- **Flask: Python framework required to run the backend.
+- **Flask**: Python framework required to run the backend.
 Install using pip install flask.
 - **XAMPP** or any similar server software that supports PHP.

 #### Installation Steps